muratk5n/thirdwave/en/README.md

 ---

-It looks like LOHCs, Liquid Organic Hydrogen Carriers, had seen some commercial development, there is a suite of products from a company called Hydregenious, partnered with MAN Diesel&Turbo (known name in the petro-chemical industry).
+LOHCs, Liquid Organic Hydrogen Carriers, have seen some commercial development lately, there is a suite of products from a company called Hydregenious, partnered with MAN Diesel&Turbo (known name in the petro-chemical industry).
 If advertisement is true, H2 can be transported as an oily, diesel-like substance, at room temperature, inert..
 Therefore any infra (trucks, trailers) that can carry oil can be used to carry LOHC.